rubenosaka/ruben-gonzalez-cv/ARCHITECTURE.md

 This project implements a **Clean Architecture** approach with **Domain-Driven Design (DDD)** and **Hexagonal Architecture** principles.
 The architecture is designed to be maintainable, testable, and scalable.

+> **Note**: This project is intentionally over-engineered (DDD, Hexagonal, SOLID) as part of a developer CV.
+It demonstrates architectural thinking rather than being optimized for minimalism.

 ## Architecture Layers

 ### 1. Presentation Layer (`src/app/`, `src/components/`)